 "Yeah."
 He shrugged, set down the tray of dishes, and then headed back out into the main shop.
 "I have no idea how they came to the conclusion that you used to be a man."

-"Those girls will not stop staring at you," Katara commented with a small frown on her face.
-Her eyes were narrowed slits and her arms were folded across her chest.
+"Those girls will not stop staring at you," Katara commented with a frown.
+Her eyes were narrowed slits and her arms were folded beneath her breasts.
 She did not look amused.

-"Well, go fulfil your jealous girlfriend duties, Blue Eyes," Zuko offered with a smile and a wink, and then delivered an order of tea to an elderly couple.
+"Well, go fulfil your jealous girlfriend duties, Blue Eyes."
+Zuko winked at her and then went off to deliver an order to an elderly couple.

-Katara nodded, her frown deepening, and stood up.
+Katara's frown deepened and she stood up.
 She walked over to the girls' table with purpose.
 Her hips sashayed in a confident manner, which made all the guys stare, including Zuko, and all the women frown.